[Update 2022 Feb]

 warning: passing 'const char *' to parameter of type 'void *' discards qualifiers [-Wincompatible-pointer-types-discards-qualifiers] free_free_set_them_free(r1,r2,r3, NULL); ^~ note: passing argument to parameter 'vp' here void free_free_set_them_free(void * vp, ...) |

-Hmm, casting each argument will be obviously as tedious as typing separate free calls, if not even more tedious:
+Hmm, casting each argument will be as tedious as typing separate free calls, if not even more tedious:

 1 2 3 4 5 6 |